What kind of holidays do you offer?

 Do I have to pay a deposit on site?

 Some sites charge a refundable deposit for a barrier card and/or bands to access the swimming pool.
 Many of our campsites will charge a cleaning deposit on arrival.
 These deposits vary in cost depending upon the site and accommodation you are staying in, and would be refunded to you if the accommodation is left in the same way you arrived.
-This deposit is generally to be paid on campsites without a Canvas representative.
 Please visit the individual campsite page for more information.

 What safety information do I need to know?

 We ask you to take all reasonable precautions to safeguard yourself and your party.
-In particular, please familiarise yourself with fire precautions, cooking appliances and pool areas.
+Please familiarise yourself with fire precautions, cooking appliances and pool areas.

 Campsite pools are not required to have lifeguards so a responsible adult must oversee children whenever they are in or near the pool.